 Several years ago when my husband and I were first married we stopped to visit an older Italian lady.
 She sat us down to eat, as most Italians do, and I ate something there I would add to my summer menu for years to come.
 It was simple, it was fresh, and it was flavorful – it was tomato basil salad.
 I had to re-create it!
 Summer was in full bloom and it was the season for big garden tomatoes.
 I started chopping….the fresh garden tomatoes, cloves of garlic, and fresh basil topped with coldpressed olive oil, pink salt and pepper.
 It was wonderful!
 And we haven’t gone and summer without it since.

-And I love to know what I’m eating is packed full of nutrition.
+I love to know what I’m eating is packed full of nutrition.
 Tomatoes reduce heart disease, boost your immune system, help reduce migraines, and help prevent cancer!
 Basil reduces phlegm, helps eliminate infection, and combats cold and flu!
 It tastes good, and is good for you…. you can’t beat that!
+Tomato Basil Salad with paired perfectly Crusty Artisan Bread!

 Tomato Basil Salad